 Below are two very short video demonstrations of the petit lac method and application of paint while using an easel.

 The icon featured is one that I have been working on this December.
 To dress things up a bit, I've added music from YouTube's limited selection of generic genres.
 Given that reality, enjoy the choices made.
 The real trick was demonstrating with one hand and holding my camera in the other.
+Icon project beginning here and the final update is here.

 Additional information can be found at the bottom of this page.